sergei-mironov/asterisk-dongle-setup/README.md

 3. `sudo ./result/usr/sbin/usb_modeswitch -v <vendor> -p <product> -X`
 4. `/dec/ttyUSB[01]` devices should appear.
 You should be able to `minicom -D /dev/ttyUSB0` and type some AT command, say `ATI`.
-5. Update `asterisk.sh` script by adding new line like below to the corresponding place
+5. Update `run.sh` script by adding new line like below to the corresponding place
    ```
    try_to_deal_with "<your_device_id>" "<your_device_vendor>" && wait_for_chardev "/dev/ttyUSB0"